-Tip from Accountable💡: Accountable helps you to succeed with all your tax obligations as a freelancer.
+Tip from Accountable💡: Accountable is a tax software and app that covers all your tax returns and bookkeeping obligations as a freelancer.
 Of course, we also support the Istversteuerung, so that you can submit your taxes stress-free to your Finanzamt.
 You can try it here for free!

 Did you find what you were looking for?

 Stay in the know!
 Leave your email to get notified about updates and our latest tips for freelancers like you.

 Can you specify why this article wasn’t helpful for you?

 We value your feedback and will use it to optimise our content.

 Income tax for freelancers – how much tax do I have to pay in Germany?

 Working as a self-employed professional has many advantages: You are your own boss and you...

 Want to start a side hustle in addition to your full time job?
 Here’s what you need to know.

 When it comes to freelancing in Germany, it doesn’t have to be all or nothing....